dragonist05/myWeatherTelegramBot/README.md

-This is a project I develop to learn how to code.
-I will develop this bot to a proper weather bot.
+This is a learning project.
+I used Weathestack API and pyTelegramBotAPI to develop a weather bot.
+It displays a weather icon and temperature and weahter description such as thunderstorm and air quality index.